ZackFreeman12/ZackFreeman-Portfolio/README.md

-<h1 align = center>Discord Dice Game Bot</h1>
+<h1 align = center>Discord Dice Game Bot 📈</h1>

-## Description
-Gamba is a discord bot created to play gambling games in a discord server.
-Currently deployed in multiple discord servers!
+<h2 align = center>Project Overview</h2>
+Gamba is a Discord bot created for the purpose of entertaining users by letting them wager points on dice games.
+Data persistence is achived by registering users in a database and storing their points and other game stats like winning streaks and total wins.
+Gamba can be added to any Discord server, it is recommended to give the bot its own text channel due to the quick games and users repeating commands quickly.

 ![Discord screenshot](https://i.imgur.com/GMHrUgH.png)

-## Tech Stack
-Gamba uses the Discord.js library in Node.js to connect to the Discord client.
-A Node.js REST API was created using Express to connect to a SQLite database to perform CRUD on all users data.
+<h2 align = center>Tech Stack</h2>
+- NodeJS
+- RestfulAPI
+- SQLite
+- Discord.js

-REST API is hosted on my own machine and is sent requests from my own machine which is why it points to localhost
+Gamba uses a custom API written in Node to communicate with the SQLite database The API server is hosted on my own machine and is sent requests from my own machine which is why it points to localhost

-## Demo
-Here is a demo video to see Gamba in action!
+<h2>Demo</h2>
+//link